Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 This will boot the phone into fastboot mode.

-*   On the phone, select “Reboot to bootloader” and validate.
+*   On the phone, select “Reboot to bootloader” and click the endcall key to validate.
+You should see “=> FASTBOOT mode…”
 *   Then run:

 ```